developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Allow Device User Access Quick Settings
 Used to configure whether the Device User is allowed to access the Android Quick Settings Panel UI.

-- If the value ***Off*** is chosen, any attempt by the Device User to enter the Quick Settings Panel is ignored.
+-***Off***- any attempt by the Device User to enter the Quick Settings Panel is ignored.

-- If the value ***On*** is chosen, attempts by the Device User to enter the Quick Settings Panel is honored and the Quick Settings Panel UI is presented on request.
+-***On***- attempts by the Device User to enter the Quick Settings Panel is honored and the Quick Settings Panel UI is presented on request.

 ### Allow Device User Control Airplane Mode
 Used to configure whether the Device User is allowed to change the state of Airplane Mode.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the state of Airplane Mode is blocked.
+-***Off***- any attempt by the Device User to change the state of Airplane Mode is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the state of Airplane Mode is honored.
+-***On***- attempts by the Device User to change the state of Airplane Mode is honored.

 ### Allow Device User Control App Notifications
 Used to configure whether the Device User is allowed to configure which application notifications is generated.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the configuration of application notifications is blocked.
+-***Off***- any attempt by the Device User to change the configuration of application notifications is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the configuration of application notifications is honored.
+-***On***- attempts by the Device User to change the configuration of application notifications is honored.

 ### Allow Device User Control Apps
 Used to configure whether the Device User is allowed to enter the AppInfo section of the Settings Menu where applications can be controlled.

-- If the value ***Off*** is chosen, any attempt by the Device User to enter the AppInfo section of the Settings Menu is ignored.
+-***Off***- any attempt by the Device User to enter the AppInfo section of the Settings Menu is ignored.

-- If the value ***On*** is chosen, attempts by the Device User to enter the AppInfo section of the Settings is honored.
+-***On***- attempts by the Device User to enter the AppInfo section of the Settings is honored.

 ### Allow Device User Control Background Data
 Used to configure whether the Device User is allowed to change the usage of Background WWAN data.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the usage of Background WWAN data is blocked.
+-***Off***- any attempt by the Device User to change the usage of Background WWAN data is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the usage of Background WWAN data is honored.
+-***On***- attempts by the Device User to change the usage of Background WWAN data is honored.

 ### Allow Device User Control Ethernet
 Used to configure whether the Device User is allowed to change the state of the Ethernet adapter.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the state of Ethernet adapter is blocked.
+-***Off***- any attempt by the Device User to change the state of Ethernet adapter is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the state of Ethernet adapter is honored.
+-***On***- attempts by the Device User to change the state of Ethernet adapter is honored.

 ### Allow Device User Control Instant Lock
 Used to configure whether the Device User is allowed to change whether or not pressing the Power key causes the device to lock instantly.

-- If the value ***Off*** is chosen, any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly is blocked.
+-***Off***- any attempt by the Device User to change whether or not pressing the Power key causes the device to lock instantly is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly is honored.
+-***On***- attempts by the Device User to change whether or not pressing the Power key causes the device to lock instantly is honored.

 ### Allow Device User Control USB
 Used to configure whether the Device User is allowed to change the state of USB.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the state of USB is blocked.
+-***Off***- any attempt by the Device User to change the state of USB is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the state of USB is honored.
+-***On***- attempts by the Device User to change the state of USB is honored.

 ### Allow Device User Control Unknown Sources
 Used to configure whether the Device User is allowed to change whether applications can be installed from Unknown Sources.

-- If the value ***Off*** is chosen, any attempt by the Device User to change whether applications can be installed from Unknown Sources.
+-***Off***- any attempt by the Device User to change whether applications can be installed from Unknown Sources.

-- If the value ***On*** is chosen, attempts by the Device User to change whether applications can be installed from Unknown Sources.
+-***On***- attempts by the Device User to change whether applications can be installed from Unknown Sources.

 ### Allow Device User Control WLAN
 Used to configure whether the Device User is allowed to change the configuration of the WLAN adapter.

-- If the value ***Off*** is chosen, any attempt by the Device User to change the configuration of the WLAN adapter is blocked.
+-***Off***- any attempt by the Device User to change the configuration of the WLAN adapter is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to change the configuration of the WLAN adapter is honored.
+-***On***- attempts by the Device User to change the configuration of the WLAN adapter is honored.

 ### Allow Device User to Initiate an Enterprise Reset
 Used to configure whether the Device User is allowed to perform an Enterprise Reset from the Settings Menu.

-- If the value ***Off*** is chosen, any attempt by the Device User to perform an Enterprise Reset from the Settings Menu is blocked.
+-***Off***- any attempt by the Device User to perform an Enterprise Reset from the Settings Menu is blocked.

-- If the value ***On*** is chosen, attempts by the Device User to perform an Enterprise Reset from the Settings Menu is honored.
+-***On***- attempts by the Device User to perform an Enterprise Reset from the Settings Menu is honored.

 ### Use Reduced Version
 Used to configure whether the Full or Reduced version of the Settings Menu is used.

-- If the value ***Off*** is chosen, when the Device User launches the Settings Menu, the Full version,with support for all settings, is used.
+-***Off***- when the Device User launches the Settings Menu, the Full version,with support for all settings, is used.

-- If the value ***On*** is chosen, when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, is used.
+-***On***- when the Device User launches the Settings Menu, the Reduced version, with support for only a few settings, is used.

 ### Use of Notification Settings Icon
 Used to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, the Device User is blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.
+-***Off***- the Device User is blocked from using the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***On*** is chosen, the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.
+-***On***- the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

 ### Use of Settings Slide Out Drawer
 Used to configure whether the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***Off*** is chosen, the Device User is blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.
+-***Off***- the Device User is blocked from using the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI.

-- If the value ***On*** is chosen, the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI
+-***On***- the Device User is allowed to use the Slide Out Drawer in Settings UI to rapidly switch laterally to other parts of the Settings UI

 ### Use of Tethering and Portable Hotspot
 Used to configure whether the Device User is allowed to use the Settings Icon on the Notification Panel to launch the Settings UI.

-- If the value ***Off*** is chosen, the Device User is blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+-***Off***- the Device User is blocked from using the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

-- If the value ***On*** is chosen, the Device User is allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.
+-***On***- the Device User is allowed to use the Settings UI to configure and utilize Tethering and Portable Hotspot mode.

 -----